bitcrowd/bitstyles/README.md

 See how to get started, and read the full documentation for each module, with examples, at [https://bitcrowd.github.io/bitstyles/](https://bitcrowd.github.io/bitstyles/).

+## Contributing

+See [the contributing guide](./CONTRIBUTING.md) for an introduction to opening a PR on bitstyles.

 ## Font license

 The Nunito webfont is included in Bitstyles, and is licensed under the [SIL Open Font License, 1.1](https://scripts.sil.org/ofl).
 Copyright 2014 The Nunito Project Authors (https://github.com/googlefonts/nunito).